Gender Pay Gap Report

 Comment

-Looking at these numbers, you can see that we have achieved effective pay parity in 2 of the 4 indicators in 2023/4: namely the Median Gender Pay Gap and the Mean Gender Bonus Gap.
-Furthermore, the Median Gender Pay Gap of 0.14% compares very favourably with the National Gender Pay Gap Median of 14.2% as published by the Office for National Statistics (ONS) for April 2024.
+· Our Median Gender Pay Gap of 5% compares favourably with the National Gender Pay Gap Median of 13.1% as published by the Office for National Statistics (ONS) for April 2024.

 Confirmation

-I confirm that I have reviewed the data used and the calculation of the Gender Pay Gap and Bonus Pay Gap and Bonus Pay Gap and that to the best of my knowledge and belief the required elements are accurately expressed in accordance with the regulations.
+I confirm that I have reviewed the data used and the calculation of the Gender Pay gap and Bonus Pay Gap and that to the best of my knowledge and belief the required elements are accurately expressed in accordance with the regulations.

 Niall Cogan